aoluwolerotimi/Kickstarter-Success-Prediction/README.md

 # Kickstarter-Success-Prediction
- Predicting the success or failure of Kickstarter projects using a random forest classifier
+ Predicting the success or failure of Kickstarter projects using a gradient boosted random forest classifier